dapplets/mutable-web-docs/README-1v0.md

     b.
 For every context node in the semantic tree, for all Applications …

-        i.
-Resolve conditions for all targets using Context properties.
+        1. Resolve conditions for all targets using Context properties.
 Skip targets if conditions are not met.

-        ii.
-For remaining targets, calculate the index (if any), and load InjectionLinks from storage.
+        3. For remaining targets, calculate the index (if any), and load InjectionLinks from storage.

-        iii.
-Inject Widgets for all loaded injection links into the remaining targets.
+        4. Inject Widgets for all loaded injection links into the remaining targets.

 ## Delivery Plan: Release 1 - Pure B.O.S (Initial release)